pewi21/gw2browser/README.md

 Probably they use custom format for NPOT texture.

 * **Some sound data in bank file(s) is unsupported.**
 The data seems to be compressed or encrypted.

-* **Gw2Browser not export some entry in string file(s).**
-Some string entry are either empty or encrypted.

-* **Some times after the finish re-index .dat file, some of catalog is missing** Restart Gw2Browser will fix this issue.
+Might investigate on this in future.

 * **The code architect is messy**
 Need to work on it someday once I understand about code architect thing.